aluvse/arch-linux-config/README.md

 # How to use?
-### 1. better download as txt and open, it wasn't make as .md style
+#### 1. better download as txt and open, it wasn't make as .md style
-### 2. be careful and read every line, it might destroy your system
+#### 2. be careful and read every line, it might destroy your system
-### 3. think twice before using someones script from internet
+#### 3. think twice before using someones script from internet

+## Have fun it's just another guys arch script

 STUFF archlinux step-by-step !important ------------------